aki-au/aki-au/README.md

 - 👋 Hi, I’m Alakarthika, you can call me A.K or Aki!
-- 👀 I’m interested in Data Science
+- 👀 I mainly focus on Machine Learning and associated subjects now :)
-- 🌱 I’m currently interested in R and Python
+- 🌱 I’m currently interested in Statistical Machine Learning!
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me : aulagan1@jhu.edu
 - 🐕 I have 2 dogs: Cookie(a cat in a dog's body) and Pattu(the one in my profile picture).